 Loose product shops in Milan

-While waiting for the agreement to take shape, it’s wise to start reorganising one’s daily expenses, finding alternative solutions and trying as much as possible to reduce the amount of packaging.
+It's time to start reorganising one's daily expenses, finding alternative solutions and trying as much as possible to reduce the amount of packaging.
 A few examples?
 Relying on produce markets, delis and specialized loose product stores: here are the must-visit ones in Milan.

 Bio c' Bon